Maintaining Status

 What is an Online Course?

-An online course is one that does not require a student’s physical attendance for classes, exams, or any activities integral to completing the course.
+An online course is a course where you do not need to attend in person for classes, exams, or any activities required to complete the course.

 What is a Hybrid Course?